 OPINION: Will censoring the Internet stop child exploitation?
 NOTE: I got to put my thoughts to John Carr directly when I was invited to debate the issues raised on the JVS Show on BBC Three Counties radio on Monday morning.

+The parable of the ox.
 In 1906, the great statistician Francis Galton observed a competition to guess the weight of an ox at a country fair.
-The parable of the ox

 How to create a self-fulfilling prophesy. (article) THERE IS A CIRCULAR, self-feeding loop in many aspects of human nature, and you can use them to your advantage — or disadvantage.

-I love Pixar.
 Who doesn’t?
 The stories are magnificently crafted, the characters are rich, hilarious, and unique, and the images are lovingly rendered.
 Without fail, John Ratzenberger’s iconic voice makes a cameo in some boisterous character.
 Even if you haven’t seen every film they’ve made (I refuse to watch Cars or its preposterous sequel), there is a consistency and quality to Pixar’s productions that is hard to deny.